COVID-19 free preschool funding program for community and mobile preschools - guidelines

 If you opt in to participate in this program, the maximum additional funding you will be eligible for will be 100% of your fee income per term, based on data you provided in the August 2019 Census (with a 2% indexation rate applied).
 Information on adjustments for an increase in enrolments is available below.
 This adjustment is available for terms 3 and 4 based on the outlined conditions.

 The minimum additional funding you will be eligible for will be 80% of your fee income per term, based on data you provided in the August 2019 Census (with a 2% indexation rate applied).

 Funding will be paid to each service up to a $34 daily fee cap for each of the following cohorts:

 - equity children aged 3 years and above

 - non-equity children aged 4 years and above

 - non-equity children aged 3 years.

-If the average daily fee for all eligible cohorts is $34 or less, then the service will receive the full amount of $100,000 across the two terms.
+If the average daily fee for all eligible cohorts is $34 or less, then the service will receive the full amount of $100,000 across the three terms.

-If the average daily fee for one or more eligible cohorts is above $34, then the service will receive at least $80,000 across the two terms.
+If the average daily fee for one or more eligible cohorts is above $34, then the service will receive at least $80,000 across the three terms.

 Interaction with the Australian Government’s JobKeeper program